 Marketers serve a vital role as a liaison between businesses and consumers.
 A marketing degree from the University of Delaware’s Alfred Lerner College of Business and Economics prepares students to formulate plans for pricing, distributing and promoting products while utilizing knowledge of branding, advertising, social media and new product development.

-Students who like coming up with new ideas for products, advertisements and beating the competition will thrive in Lerner’s marketing program.
+Students who like coming up with new ideas for products and advertisements and looking for ways to beat the competition will thrive in Lerner’s marketing program.

 What is marketing?

 Marketing is the process of informing consumers why they should choose a product or service over an alternative option.
 Marketers identify the wants and needs among diverse groups of people, select target markets and develop strategies for new and existing products.

 Marketing requires careful analysis, creativity and action to tailor products and services to meet consumers’ needs.

 Students who receive a bachelor’s degree in marketing have the chance to continue their education or start a full-time position.
 Careers in marketing involve solving challenging problems with analytical and creative thinking.

 How much can you make with a marketing degree?

 After graduating in 2020, 88% of Lerner’s marketing majors were employed and earning an average starting salary of $51,500 or pursuing further education.